Roo Honors Academy

 Apply now link opens in a new tab

-Roo Honors Academy 2024 will offer non-credit classes on: digital sports media, life as a reptile, collaboration and communication and the culture of Disney.
+Roo Honors Academy 2025 will offer non-credit classes on: storytelling, natural hazards, The Beatles and songwriting, and the culture of Disney.

 Culture in the Magic Kingdom

 In this course we will study culture by examining the Disney films Encanto, Moana, and Frozen 2.
 These three films introduce us to different cultures and cultural traditions.
 We will discover the cultures highlighted in Encanto and learn to make some traditional Colombian foods.
 We will explore Polynesian culture through the lens of Moana.
-And, we will learn about the Sámi, the indigenous group who collaborated with Disney in the making of Frozen 2.
+And, we will learn about the Sámi, the indigenous group who collaborated with Disney in the making of Frozen 2.cated examination of sports culture with digital forms of media production to grow as intellectuals and writers.

 Taught by Dr. Susie Donaldson